swiftcomplete-public/swiftcomplete-woocommerce/README.txt

 5. SwiftLookup - Input Flow - what3words address

 == Changelog ==

+= 1.0.10 =
+* Fixed issue where an address couldn't be selected if certain fields did not exist

 = 1.0.9 =
 * Fixed issue if what3words is disabled